Registration for the 2018 Steedman Fellowship is now closed. Check back in early 2019 for the announcement of the winner of the 2018 Fellowship.

 Additionally, at the conclusion of their fellowship, Fellows must be available to travel to St. Louis to share their research with the Washington University and local AIA architectural communities.
 The exact presentation format will be decided between the Fellow and the Governing Committee, but it could take the form of a public lecture, exhibition, or collaborative design workshop.

 QUESTIONS?
 Visit our FAQ page for answers.

 The 2018 Steedman Fellow will be selected based upon the following: the merits of the research proposal; its relevance to the theme; its relevance to the practice of architecture in St. Louis, MO, and around the world; the quality of the portfolio; and evidence of the applicant’s promise to the field and ability to complete the work proposed.
-Proposals are due November 1, 2018.
+Registration is now closed.